 Through the yearly review of investments in debt instruments, the Fund shall draw a yearly transition matrix to compute account-based PD over the one-year horizon for the past 5 years.
 The Fund Manager reviews credit concentration of the investment portfolio based on counterparties.
-The credit quality of the financial assets is assessed using the average rate using external credit ratings of rating agencies.
+The credit quality of the financial assets is assessed using the external credit ratings of Fitch.